 It’s been some time since I covered an n5MD release.
-Mike Cadoo’s Oakland based label has been a favorite for over a decade now.
+Mike Cadoo’s Oakland based label has been a favourite for over a decade now.
 So it’s totally my fault for overseeing its releases in 2012.
 Here’s how it this usually happens.
 A promo copy from the label lands in my mailbox.
 I open the package and think, “Aha!
 Another n5MD CD!
 This is going to be fantastic!
 I need to do a label special soon!”
 Then I carefully place the disc along with other n5MD releases… and there it stays… for months… I suppose that is how I missed out on the latest from Light Out Asia, Crisopa, Asonat, Aerosol, Ex Confusion, Dreissk, Eleventhfloorrecords, Mike Harris, and of course, Dalot.

 Well, the good news is that I didn’t completely forget about any of the above, and that a label special is still in the works!
 Meanwhile, I’m in the midst of my Decibel Festival special, at which Dalot will be performing on the very first day, at Optical 1 : Hosts In The Shadows showcase, along with Robert Henke and Brock van Wey!
 Dalot is a London-based (just moved from New York City) Greek sound artist, Maria Papadomanolaki.
 She initially came on the scene with a Flight Sessions EP (Coorecords, 2009), and then immediately landed on n5MD with her full-length debut, Loop Over Latitudes (2010).
 On her second album, Minutestatic, Papadomanolaki managed to employ Cadoo himself to play bass and drums on a few tracks.